ashokfernandez/wxPython-Rectangle-Selector-Panel/README.md

 This can be used to graphically measure areas on an image for simple image editing operations such as cropping.

+## Running the demo
+The usage example below can be run by running the main file.
+In a command window run the command

+    python RectangleSelectorPanel.py

 ## Usage example

-### Running the demo
-Note: this usage example can be run by running the main file, eg in a command window run the command

-    python RectangleSelectorPanel.py

 Create an panel with an initial image